 Certain information in this Report constitutes forward-looking information.
 Forward-looking information is often, but not always, identified by the use of words such as "anticipate", "plan", "expect", "may", "will", "goal", "target", "strategy", "future", and similar expressions.
-In particular, forward-looking information in this Report includes, but is not limited to, references to: strategic plans, goals and targets, including 2030 ESG targets and the commitment to achieve net-zero GHG emissions by 2050; energy transition, expected decarbonization, emissions reductions and carbon offsets; expected electricity generation capacity and/or productive capacity of assets and projects, including assets and projects that have been acquired or that are expected to be developed in the future; growth expectations; expected job creation; expected increase in revenues from transitional product and service categories; the expected advancement of technology and integrated solutions to transition energy systems in a safe, secure, reliable, and affordable manner; anticipated use of hydrogen; the expected for products; the expected to be developed in the future; growth expectations; expected to expect of pland integrated solutions to transition energy systems in a safe, secure, reliable, and affordable manner; anticipated uses of hydrogen; the expected to final investment decisions and/or the commencement or completion of activities or contracts; the expected impact, benefits or value of formation pertaining to final investment decisions and/or product supply in connection with facilities, assets or projects; information pertaining to planned but not yet fully developed projects, that are described in this Report.
+In particular, forward-looking information in this Report includes, but is not limited to, references to: strategic plans, goals and targets, including 2030 ESG targets and the commitment to achieve net-zero GHG emissions by 2050; energy transition, expected decarbonization, emissions reductions and carbon offsets; expected electricity generation capacity and/or productive capacity of assets and projects that have been acquired or that are expected to be developed in the future; growth expectations; expected job creation; expected increase in revenues from transitional product and service categories; the expected advancement of technology and integrated solutions to transition energy systems in a safe, secure, reliable, and affordable manner; anticipated uses of hydrogen, the expected by hydrogen (and derivative products), and benefits associated with increased use of hydrogen; the expected timing of final investment decisions and/or the commencement or completion of activities or contracts; the expected impact, benefits or value of contracts; the expected projects, including the Suncor ATCO Heartland Hydrogen Hub Project, the Central West Pumped Hydro Project, the Atlas Carbon Sequestration Hub Project, Canadian Pacific's Hydrogen Locomotive Project, and various wind, solar, CO2 storage, and energy efficiency projects that are described in this Report.

 It is believed that the expectations reflected in such forward-looking information are reasonable based on the information that is available on the date this Report was prepared; however, such statements are not guarantees of future performance and no assurance can be given that the expectations will prove to be correct.
 Forward-looking information should not be unduly relied upon.
 Such information involves a variety of assumptions, known and unknown risks and uncertainties, and other factors which may cause actual results, levels of activity, and achievements to differ materially from those anticipated.
-The forward-looking information in this Report reflects current beliefs and assumptions with respect to, among other things: the ability to successfully achieve net-zero GHG emissions by 2050; the development, performance and implementation of processes, technological innovations; the ability to access and implement technology necessary to achieve GHG and other ESG targets for continuing collaboration with certain regulatory and environmental groups and communities; the receipt of regulatory approvals; the performance of assets and equipment; devand levels for oil, natural gas, gasoline, diesel and other energy sources; certain levels of future production rates; future revenue and earnings; planned methods of transportation; the ability to meet project schedules; and other assumptions inherent in management's expectations in respect of the forward-looking information identified herein.
+The forward-looking information in this Report reflects current beliefs and assumptions with respect to, among other things: the ability to successfully achieve net-zero GHG emissions by 2050; the development, performance and implementation of processes, technology and technological innovations; the ability to access and implement technology necessary to achieve GHG and other ESG targets; continuing collaboration with certain regulatory and environmental groups and communities; the receipt of regulatory approvals; the performance of assets and equipment; demand levels for oil, natural gas, gasoline, diesel and other energy use; future production rates; future revenue and earnings; planned methods of transportation; the ability to meet project schedules; and other assumptions inherent in management's expectations in respect of the forward-looking information identified herein.